devHyrum/Tailwind-CSS-Showcase/README.md

 ## About the Project

 This project aims to showcase the capabilities of Tailwind CSS in building a responsive and visually appealing website.
 The application displays a product offer for Gabrielle Essence Eau De Parfum, highlighting its features and providing a call-to-action for adding to cart.
+The design was taken from the **[Frontend Mentor](https://www.frontendmentor.io/challenges/news-homepage-H6SWTa1MFl)** website

 ## Features